KnowThePepper

 Before the Carolina Reaper's record-shattering capsaicin load arrived, the Trinidad Scorpion Butch T sat at the top of the heat world.
 The Australia-based Chilli Factory certified it at 1,463,700 SHU in 2011 through HPLC testing - a result that shocked even seasoned super-hot growers.

-The pepper belongs to C. chinense, the botanical family responsible for most of the world's most intense varieties.
-Its wrinkled, bumpy exterior tapers into the characteristic scorpion tail — a shape it shares with the Trinidad Moruga Scorpion's similarly punishing heat profile.
+The pepper belongs to the Capsicum chinense pepper group, the botanical family responsible for most of the world's most intense varieties.
+Its wrinkled, bumpy exterior tapers into the characteristic scorpion tail - a shape it shares with the Trinidad Moruga Scorpion's similarly punishing heat profile.

 Flavor-wise, there's genuine fruit character underneath the fire.
 Initial contact brings a bright, almost citrusy sweetness before capsaicin floods every receptor in your mouth.
 The burn builds slowly, peaks hard, and lingers for 20-40 minutes in most people.